-Voice commands can be used to operate the UConnectTM system and to navigate through the UConnectTM menu structure.
-Voice commands are required after most UConnect[TM] system prompts.
+Voice commands can be used in the operation of the UConnectTM system and to navigate through the UConnectTM menu structure.
+Voice commands should be given after each UConnectTM system prompt.
 You will be prompted for a specific command and then guided through the available options.
+There are two ways to give commands to the UConnectTM system: